Texas government response to the COVID-19 pandemic: June–July 2020 restrictions

 At a news conference on May 5, Abbott indicated that his administration was emphasizing the state's COVID-19 positivity rate to evaluate the reopening of Texas businesses that formally began on May 1.
 Abbott considered a positivity rate exceeding 10 percent as a "red flag".
 In mid-April, the number of new cases began to stabilize and the 7-day average positivity rate fell below 10 percent.
 When Abbott announced the reopening plan on April 27, the positive rate was 4.6 percent, while number of active cases, active infection spread among population, was growing, meaning the chance of infection was increasing.
 As a result, the number of new cases began to rise in early May.
 On June 24, the seven-day average positive rate rose above 10 percent for the first time since mid-April.
+Following the approval of restaurants being able to operate at more of a capacity on June 20, Texas reported increased number of cases in a row of days just within a week.
+These cases were a result of backlog by state officials in Harris County due to gathering of peak season for social events like graduations.
 Entering mid-June, restaurants were allowed to operate at increased capacity and most businesses were opened under Phase III of the state's reopening plan.
 Following a pronounced outbreak of COVID-19 in the state (with the weekly average of new cases increasing by 79 percent) and a large increase in hospitalizations, Abbott paused the reopening process on June 25.
 On June 26, bars were ordered to shut down and restaurants were ordered to lower their maximum operating capacity to 50 percent in what The Texas Tribune called Abbott's "most drastic action yet to respond to the post-reopening coronavirus surge in Texas".
 River-rafting businesses were also ordered to close and outdoor gatherings of more than 100 people without local government approval were banned.
 The mandated closures made Texas the first U.S. state to reinstate restrictions and closures after reopening.